RobSLong/RobSLong.github.io/_posts/2024-03-02-robdoesdata-dataroles.md

 <img src="/images/blogs/dataoverview.png" width="500">
 </p>

 The modern data team consists of two parts; governance and management, and the technical engineering and analytics.

+Business leaders all too often want to dive straight in to the latest and greatest AI - it is our responsibility as data professionals to communicate that this is a formula for failure.
+Data analytics, machine learning and artificial intelligence are all reliant on accurate, high quality data to really be useful and drive meaningful impact.
+Similarly, to ensure that you have good quality data, there must be high level data management protocols and standards established.
+This brings us on to the ultimate superhero team-up of <i> The Key Three </I> and <i> The Core Four </i>.

 ## The Key Three - governance and management
 Data management and governance strategy is a vital component in the modern data team.
 At a high level